qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

   member names are forbidden in the FeatureCollection, Feature and Geometry object, the default coordinate precision is 7 decimal digits
-* :guilabel:`WRITE_BBOX` set to YES to write a bbox property with the bounding boxof the geometries at the feature and feature collection level
+* :guilabel:`WRITE_BBOX` set to YES to write a bbox property with the bounding box of the geometries at the feature and feature collection level

 Besides GeoJSON there is also an option to export to "GeoJSON - Newline Delimited" (see https://www.gdal.org/drv_geojsonseq.html).